nerdfolio/remult-better-auth/README.md

 `--config` is required.
 It refers to the auth.ts setup file for your project.
 If `--output` is not provided, the default value is `./auth-schema.ts`.

 You may notice that this mimicks `@better-auth/cli`.
-Our custom cli is necessary because (as of June 12, 2025), @better-auth/cli does not use the `createSchema` function from custom adapters.
-It only supports built-in generators for kysely, drizzle, and prisma.
+Prior to [better-auth PR3006](https://github.com/better-auth/better-auth/pull/3006), the @better-auth/cli does not use the `createSchema` function from custom adapters.
+It only supported built-in generators for kysely, drizzle, and prisma.

 Here is [a generated schema example](examples/generated-schema.ts)